ikks/dotfiles/README.md

 # dotfiles
-Those are my dot files
+Those are my dot files, feel free to copy, and do as you please with them, no warranties on the things that can happen from using them.

 ## urxvt